sinse100/SANE_top_tier_conference_paper/README.md

 + [Dataset/Tool Paper] Enhanced Threat Modeling and Attack Scenario Generation for OAuth 2.0 Implementations
 ### 2024
 ### 2023
-+ [Poster] The Design of an Ontology for ATT&CK and its Application to Cybersecurity
++ [Poster] The Design of an Ontology for ATT&CK and its Application to Cybersecurity [Peripheral]
 ### 2022
-+ [Research Paper] Security Analysis of IoT Frameworks using Static Taint Analysis
++ [Research Paper] Security Analysis of IoT Frameworks using Static Taint Analysis [Peripheral]

 ## SpaceSec
 ### 2026